 The treatment procedure will be performed under careful medical surveillance of healthcare specialists and a highly-dedicated team of physicians, patient advisors, and nurses will always be available to assist you.
 Besides therapeutic expertise, Advancells also provides facilities of hotel booking, local transportation, and visa assistance, for our outstation patients.
 We make sure that all your queries, doubts, and worries get resolved, to make you feel more confident and at peace.

 - Age of 18 years or older (Parental Approval needed for under 18 years)

 - Haemoglobin level is less than or equal to 10

 - Patients with congenital blood disorders

 - Refusal to provide signed informed consent

-- Patient had medical surgery within six weeks prior to treatment initialisation
+- Medical surgery within six weeks prior to treatment

 - Patients with compromised immunity